 Each table in SQLite may have at most one PRIMARY KEY.
 If the keywords PRIMARY KEY are added to a column definition, then the primary key for the table consists of that single column.
 Or, if a PRIMARY KEY clause is specified as a table-constraint, then the primary key of the table consists of the list of columns specified as part of the PRIMARY KEY clause.
+The PRIMARY KEY clause must contain only column names — the use of expressions in an indexed-column of a PRIMARY KEY is not supported.
 An error is raised if more than one PRIMARY KEY clause appears in a CREATE TABLE statement.
 The PRIMARY KEY is optional for ordinary tables but is required for WITHOUT ROWID tables.

 If a table has a single column primary key and the declared type of that column is "INTEGER" and the table is not a WITHOUT ROWID table, then the column is known as an INTEGER PRIMARY KEY.
 See below for a description of the special properties and behaviors associated with an INTEGER PRIMARY KEY.